-Ekhart Wycik is one of Europe’s most versatile upcoming conductors.
+Ekhart Wycik is one of Europe’s most versatile conductors.
 His vast repertoire in both opera and concert genres, his stylistic versatility, and his technical and communicative skills have made him a welcomed guest with orchestras and opera companies throughout Germany and Europe as well as internationally.

-The production gained nationwide attention with excellent reviews and was chosen by the "Guardian" as one of the United Kingdom’s „Top 10 Best Classical Music in 2012".
+The production gained nationwide attention with excellent reviews and was chosen by the "Guardian" as one of United Kingdom’s „Top 10 Best Classical Music in 2012".

 After working for more than a decade with several German orchestras and opera companies, Wycik was appointed Associate General Music Director and Principal Conductor of the Dortmund Opera Theater in 2006 and Principal Guest Conductor of the Wichita Grand Opera/USA.
 In Dortmund, his productions received rave reviews from audience and critics – noted productions being all important Verdi and Mozart operas, TOSCA, BUTTERFLY, CARMEN, RAKE’S PROGRESS, CAVALLERIA/PAGLIACCI, LOHENGRIN, SALOME, and ROSENKAVALIER.

 In 2010, Wycik was appointed assistant professor for conducting at the Robert Schumann University of Music in Düsseldorf and assistant professor for opera studies at the University of Music in Cologne.
 In 2011, he was invited for a guest professorship at the Indiana University Bloomington/USA, where he received brillant concert reviews and was responsible for preparing IU's new ROSENKAVALIER.
 His guest professorship at Bloomington was endorsed by the German Academic Exchange Service.